Did you know you could change the prices of your products with the time of day or even the weather?!

-- Competitor based pricing: Sellers should continuously monitor their competitors’ prices and adjust their own, so as to remain on the top rank in the marketplace.
-For instance, you can lower your price when you find that your competitor has raised his, for faster sale.
+Sellers should continuously monitor their competitors’ prices and adjust their own, so as to remain on the top rank in the marketplace.
+For instance, you can lower your price when you find that your competitor has raised his, for a faster sale.

 Time based pricing also refers to altering prices of products depending on how long they have been in the market.

-- Peak pricing: This allows sellers to vary their prices according to demand fluctuations, i.e., increasing prices when demand is high or when competitors have low inventory.
-For instance, during holidays when consumers have high demand for various products, prices can be increased.
+This allows sellers to vary their prices according to demand fluctuations, i.e., increasing prices when demand is high or when competitors have low inventory.
+For instance, during holidays when consumers have a high demand for various products, prices can be increased.

-- Penetration pricing: When you introduce a new product into the market, initially it is advisable to keep the price low, so as to drive attention of customers towards your product.
+When you introduce a new product into the market, initially it is advisable to keep the price low, so as to drive the attention of customers towards your product.
 Later, when it starts to get popular, it can gradually be increased.

 Today’s e-commerce retailers can use technology quite efficiently in order to understand the behavior of each customer, by tracking his/her pattern of purchase over a period of time or demographic characteristics to make better decisions regarding pricing of the products.

 After considering these criteria and setting new prices for your products, comes the exhausting task of repricing them.
-When manually done, you will have to spend at least 2 hours per day to reprice an average of 300 products.
+When manually done, you will have to spend at least 2 hours per day to reprise an average of 300 products.
 Here is where technology comes in handy.
-If you are a retailer who values your time, you should take the help of a software platform to do the same.
-This way, you can avoid the huge time consumption, the negligence and errors caused by manual handling and also the cost of employing more than one person to deal with the same.
+If you are a retailer who values your time, you should take the help of a software platform.
+This way, you can avoid the huge time consumption, the negligence, and errors caused by manual handling and also the cost of employing more than one person to deal with the same.

-We, at Primaseller, have developed an efficient inventory management software platform to allow you to update the prices of your products at different marketplaces from one single panel.
+Primaseller can helo you update the prices of your products at different marketplaces from one single panel.
 This software eliminates the difficulty of you having to go to each marketplace differently to change the prices.
 Instead, changing them on Primaseller will automatically make the changes reflect at all the marketplaces you sell on.